elfeiin/Text2Canvas/README.md

 ## Getting Started

-Unzip the file and double-click index.html inside the folder.
-Look at the bottom right of the screen for 'help'.
+Double click index.html.
+Look at the bottom right corner of the screen for 'help'.

 ### Prerequisites